ProbablyClem/utoipauto/README.md

 3. use `generic_full_path` feature

-Please keep in mind that this is an experimental feature and causes more build-time overhead.
+Please keep in mind that this feature causes more build-time overhead.
 Higher RAM usage, longer compile times and excessive disk usage (especially on larger projects) are the consequences.

 ```toml